-In order to understand these questions, it is important first to get to know where these infections come from and the underlying causes that can trigger them.
+In order to understand these questions, it is important first to get to know where yeast infections come from and the underlying causes that can trigger them.
 Let’s start by listening to the excellent Dr. Mercola…

 Causes of Yeast Infections

 Have you heard of the name ‘Candida?’
 This is another term for a yeast infection.
 Why is this important?
 Well, it’s important because it gives us a clue as to what actually causes the horrible symptoms of yeast infections.
 Candida is used to describe this type of infection because the culprit is the ‘Candida Albicans’ fungus, which naturally resides in the human body.

 Luckily for us this yeast-like fungus is kept under control and prevented from multiplying and spreading by our body’s beneficial bacteria.
 In other words, as long as there are sufficient numbers of good bacteria in our bodies to keep the Candida Albicans at levels that pose no threat to our health, then we can say that our body’s internal bacterial environment is ‘in balance.’
 And under these conditions yeast infections are highly unlikely to be triggered.